U.S. judge extends eviction relief for Puerto Rico storm evacuees

 The ruling extended a previous temporary restraining order issued on Saturday that was set to expire.
 The earlier order prompted the Federal Emergency Management Agency to extend the assistance program until July 5.

-FEMA did not immediately respond to a request for comment.
-Lawyers for families had no immediate comment.
+Hillman ordered additional briefing to determine whether to grant the evacuees further relief beyond that date and to what extent he should factor in Puerto Rico Gov. Ricardo Rossello’s decision not to request another extension of the program.

+FEMA in a statement said it was aware of the ruling and would notify hotels that the program has been extended.

 Hurricane Maria, a major hurricane with winds close to 150 miles per hour (240 kph), hit Puerto Rico on Sept.
-20, causing an estimated $90 billion in damage to a U.S. territory already struggling economically.
+20, causing an estimated $90 billion in damage to the economically struggling U.S. territory.

-Hundreds of families displaced by Maria have been receiving aid under a program in which they were provided vouchers to seek hotel lodging.
+According to FEMA, 962 families displaced by Maria are receiving aid under a program in which they are provided a voucher to seek hotel lodging.
+Those families include 117 residing in Massachusetts.

-The agency announced on May 29 that benefits from the federal hotel voucher program would end on June 30, which would have required evacuees residing in U.S. mainland hotels and motels to check out on Sunday.
+FEMA announced in May that benefits from the voucher program would end on June 30, which would have required evacuees residing in U.S. mainland hotels and motels to check out on Sunday.

+Eight Puerto Ricans, most of whom are currently in Massachusetts, filed a proposed class action lawsuit on Saturday, contending FEMA’s actions would violate their due process rights under the U.S. Constitution.

+On Saturday, a federal judge issued a temporary restraining order preventing the government from terminating the program until Tuesday night.
+The case was then transferred to Hillman.

 Reporting by Nate Raymond in Boston; Editing by Frances Kerry and Dan Grebler